algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 We define 'Black' as of Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such.

 ## Do you provide expenses?
 Each participant is supported by an access bursary of up to £500.
 This bursary is provided to support any costs which may impact your ability to take part in the mentoring programme.
-This may include costs such as travel, health/childcare, buying equipment etc.
+This may include costs such as travel, health/childcare, buying equipment etc. Participants will be given their bursary in four equal installments throughout the programme.

 If you have any specific access needs that you would like to discuss ahead of your application please [contact us](/about#contact).

-## When are we given the bursary?
-Participants will be given their bursary in four equal installments throughout the programme.